 Running in the dark brings with it a unique sense of adventure and exhilaration.
-Sounds, smells and even touch can become amplified as you bound over the ground in the dark.
+Sounds, smells and even touch can become amplified as you grind out the miles in dusky and dark conditions.

 Here are our top tips for staying safe when running in the dark:

 Stay alert and use all your senses.
 If you run with music, either ditch your headphones and turn off your tunes altogether, or opt for open ear headphones, which keep your ears completely free to hear ambient sounds for improved situational awareness.
 (Check out our Aftershokz headphones range.)
 If you’re running in a busy area, be aware of pedestrians and traffic.
 Always run against the flow of traffic, so you can see vehicles coming towards you.

 Be smart about your route choice.
 Ease yourself into night running gently with some easy well-lit runs before progressing to darker, more remote routes.
 Don’t try new routes for the first time in the dark.
 If you have a new route in mind, recce it in the daylight before running it after dark.